Why AI Citations Are the New Backlinks

 Include:

-Content that functions as a well-sourced synthesis of a topic becomes a go-to citation source for AI engines — because the AI can verify your claims against the sources you reference.
+Content that functions as a well-sourced synthesis of a topic becomes a go-to source for ai citation seo — because the AI can verify your claims against the sources you reference.
+This is the core principle of how to optimize content for ai citations effectively.

 6. Optimize Title Tags and Meta Descriptions